-The Estuary needs robust climate resilience planning to guide major collaborative action in the decades to come.
+urgency of the climate crisis while exploring long-term solutions that sustain precious ecosystem processes.
+Equity Considerations Climate resilience and adaptation projects will need to pay special attention to social equity, since planning and implementing large projects to prepare the physical environment for sea level rise will inevitably affect the economic major collaborative action in the decades to come.
 This Action responds to the climate crisis and accelerates regional climate adaptation by setting regional objectives and guidelines, supporting critical climate change science, and advancing adaptation planning at the local level.
-Natural resources protection and restoration are key components of a regional response to climate change.
+Natural resources protection and restoration are key components of a regional assessments (including Adapting to Rising Tides Regional Sea